flyocloud/nitro-astro/README.md

-# Enhanced Flyo Nitro Astro Framework Integration Guide
+# Flyo Nitro Astro Framework Integration

 The Flyo Nitro Astro Framework Integration provides a comprehensive solution for implementing the Flyo Nitro CMS within the Astro (astro.build) environment.
 This guide details the integration process, emphasizing the use of Nitro [configurations](https://dev.flyo.cloud/dev/nitro/#die-grundlagen-von-nitro) within the Astro layout framework.
 Key highlights include: